 When in Naples, you must pay a visit to the Naples National Archaeological Museum that is located in Southern Italy and has the Greek wall of the city of Neapolis in the northwest corner.
 The museum is visited by thousands of people every year that go to the museum in order to have a look at the temporary and permanent exhibitions.
 You should know that the Naples National Archaeological Museum is one of the most important museums in the world.
-Some of the things to do in Naples National Archaeological Museum include having a look at the artifacts that are from Stabiae, Pompeii, and Herculaneum.
+Some of the things to do in the national Archaeological Museum include having a look at the artifacts that are from Stabiae, Pompeii, and Herculaneum.
 The collection consists of collections that include engraved gems; bowl made of sardonyx agate, the Treasure of the Magnificent, the carbonized eruption of Mount Vesuvius, and the Herculaneum papyri.
-Other things to do in Naples National Archaeological Museum include having a look at the marble sculptures of Hercules, Atlas, and other Roman structures.
-Don’t forget to have a look at the Bronzes from the Villa of the Papyri, the Mosaics and the Egyptian collections.
+Other things to do in the National Archaeological Museum include having a look at the marble sculptures of Hercules, Atlas, and other Roman structures.
+Don’t forget to have a look at the Bronzes from the Villa of the Papyri, the Mosaics, and the Egyptian collections.
 Make sure you visit the museum!more

 No trip to Naples is complete without enjoying opera at the Teatro di San Carlo.
-It is connected to the Royal palace and is adjacent to the central Piazza del Plebiscito.
+It is connected to the Royal Palace and is adjacent to the central Piazza del Plebiscito.
 The place has a rich history, as it opened up for the public in 1737, which is five years after the opening of Malta’s Manoel Theatre but decades before La Scala in Milan and La Fenice in Venice opened up.
-The things to do in Teatro di San Carlo, Naples include learning about the history of the place.
+The things to do in Teatro di San Carlo include learning about the history of the place.
 It was basically commissioned by the Charles VII of Naples, and the building was opened up in 1737.
 In 1816 fire broke out in the building and it was severely damaged.
 It took 10 months to rebuild the place and the new structure included 1,444 seats and the stage was 34.5 meters in depth.
 Renovations work of the building continued in the late 19th century and the 21st century.
 You should know that the opera season functions from January to May, whereas from April till June it is ballet season.
-The interior and structure of the building is beautiful and it has been used as a model for several theatres in Europe.
+The interior and structure of the building are beautiful and it has been used as a model for several theatres in Europe.
 Now that you know the things to do in Teatro di San Carlo, do visit the place.more

-Castel dell' Ovo (in English, Egg Castle) is an ocean side manor in Naples, situated on the previous island of Megaride, now a promontory, on the Gulf of Naples in Italy.
-The mansion's name originates from a legend about the Roman artist Virgil, who had a notoriety in medieval circumstances as an extraordinary alchemist and indicator without bounds.
+Castel dell' Ovo (in English, Egg Castle) is an ocean-side manor, situated on the previous island of Megaride, now a promontory, on the Gulf of Naples in Italy.
+The mansion's name originates from a legend about the Roman artist Virgil, who had notoriety in medieval circumstances as an extraordinary alchemist and indicator without bounds.
 In the legend, Virgil put a mystical egg into the establishments to bolster the fortresses.
-Had this egg been broken, the château would have been pulverized and a progression of terrible occasions for Naples would have taken after.
+Had this egg been broken, the château would have been pulverized and a progression of terrible occasions for the city would have taken after.
 The château is situated between the locale of San Ferdinando and Chiaia, confronting Mergellina over the ocean.more